 The court needs a lot of information from the parties in a divorce.
 The court needs to know the dates of birth, social security numbers, and the like for you, your spouse, and your children.
 You must disclose all of that information in what is called a Sensitive Date Sheet.

 Since this information could be used by people committing identity theft, the Sensitive Data Sheet is not available for the public to view.
 So, this important information is kept confidential by the court.

 Notice to Creditors in an Arizona divorce

-If parties in a divorce have children, they are required by Arizona law to attend a parenting class and file proof of completion of that class with the court prior to the entry of a Decree of Dissolution of Marriage.
-The notice informs the parties of the necessity to take the class and provides address and telephone numbers of class providers.
+Parents with children are required by Arizona law to attend a parenting class.
+They are also required to file proof they completed that class before their a divorce is final.
+The notice informs the parties of the necessity to take the course and provides address and telephone numbers of class providers.